The Exascale Computing Project has concluded. This site is retained for historical references.

 A multipronged initiative to expand the pipeline and workforce for DOE high-performance computing (HPC)

 Achievements in high-performance computing ─ including computational and data-enabled science, analytics, learning, and artificial intelligence (AI) ─ impact virtually all aspects of our world.
 These interdisciplinary fields offer countless opportunities across mathematics, computer science, diverse scientific and engineering disciplines, data science and AI.
-We’re reaching out to students and faculty who want to get involved in the ECP community ─ engaging in cutting-edge research and development that provide the foundation for fulfilling careers and broad impact on society.
+The ECP sponsored numerous efforts to reach out to students and faculty to encourage involvement in the ECP community ─ and cutting-edge research and development activities to provide the foundation for fulfilling careers and broad impact on society.

-The ECP Broadening Participation Initiative is establishing a sustainable plan to recruit and retain a diverse HPC workforce by fostering a supportive and inclusive culture within the computing sciences at DOE national laboratories.
-We are:
+The ECP Broadening Participation Initiative established a sustainable plan to recruit and retain a diverse HPC workforce by fostering a supportive and inclusive culture within the computing sciences at DOE national laboratories.
+Activities included:

 • Engaging talented people with the potential for strong skills and interest in HPC from underrepresented groups, including: